-After downloading the manager from Crashplan’s official website, you will be required to create an account.
-The installation and registration process take about 5 minutes to complete, which means that you can start backing up your files faster that you can say “cloud storage.”
+After downloading the manager from CrashPlan’s official website, you will be required to create an account.
+The installation and registration process take about 5 minutes to complete, which means that you can start backing up your files faster than you can say “cloud storage.”

 Now, after the manager launches, it will start scanning your whole computer for documents and files to backup.
 Please be patient, as the process may take a couple of minutes, depending on the size of your hard drive and how much data you have stored on it.

 When it’s done, you can press the “Start Backup” button in order to begin the backup process.
 Note that if you press the button after the scan process is over, the manager will start backing up everything on your machine, regardless of extension, priority or affinity.

 For a more customized backup process, you should hit the “Change” button found under the “Files” section.
 The manager will immediately display a comprehensive directory tree which you can use in order to select which files should be backed up to the cloud.